Affine Springer Fibers and Generalized Haiman Ideals: Braid Recursion

+We use the recursion for triply graded Khovanov-Rozansky homology defined by Elias and Hogancamp in \cite{torus links}, as described in \cite{Link homology}.
+Each braid-like diagram represents a complex of Soergel bimodules, where crossings correspond to Roquier complexes, and stacking a complex above (or below) represents taking a tensor product with that complex on the right (or left respectively).
+The $K_n$ are certain complexes of Soergel bimodules defined in \cite{torus links} that satisfy the relations below.

+For this section, we think of Khovanov-Rozansky homology $\HHH$ as a certain functor from complexes of Soergel bimodules to triply graded vector spaces over $\C$.
+For a braid, $\HHH(\beta)$ is $\HHH$ of the complex associated to its braid diagram.
+For some braids, we can use the above recursions to compute $\HHH$ by starting with its braid diagram and applying these rules until all strands are closed up.
+We refer to \cite{Link homology} and references therein for all details.

+The three gradings of $\HHH(\beta)$ are typically denoted $Q,T,$ and $A$.
+These are related to the lowercase $q,t,$ and $a$ by the change of variables

-\begin{defn} We say that $\HHH^{a=0}(\beta)$ is parity if it is supported in only even or odd degrees. \end{defn}
+\begin{defn} For any braid or braid-like diagram $\beta$, we say that $\HHH(\beta)$ is parity if it is supported in only even $T$ degrees.
+We will also say $\beta$ itself is parity if $\HHH(\beta)$ is parity. \end{defn}

-\begin{fact}[\cite{Link homology}] If the right-hand side of step (d) is parity, then so is the left-hand side, and we can replace the map with addition.
-This implies that if the recursion for $\beta$ terminates, then $\HHH^{a=0}(\beta)$ is parity. \end{fact}
+\begin{fact}[\cite{Link homology}] If both complexes on the right-hand side of step (d) are parity, then the left-hand side is also parity, and we can replace the map with addition (corresponding to a direct sum of modules). \end{fact}

+Essentially, we do our calculations assuming that the right-hand side of (4) is parity.
+If we can successfully reduce $\beta$ down to complexes that are known to be parity, then we have shown that $\beta$ and all of the intermediate complexes were also parity, and we can compute $\HHH(\beta)$ along the way.
+We will often take the $a$-degree 0 component of $\HHH$, denoted $\HHH^{a=0}$.

 \begin{thm} For all $d_2\ge d_1$ $\HHH^{a=0}(\beta_{d_1,d_2})$ is parity. \end{thm}

 \begin{proof} To make the calculation simpler, we translate the braid pictures into equations, so for example, (d) translates to